xxtliu/automata/README.md

-# This is the take home test for Automata.
+This is the take home test for Automata.
 Writtern by Skye Liu 2023.

-# local run: $flask run
+To run locally: $ flask run

-# video demo:
+Video Demo: